cityofaustin/Residential-Permitting/_project_steps/deck/define.md

 * Be attached to your home,
 * Services a door,
-* Be over 200 square feet (larger than 20 feet x 10 feet),
+* Be over 200 square feet,
 * Be more than 30 inches above ground,
 * Have plumbing,
 * Have electric,